CyVerse-learning-materials/dnasubway_guide/step8.rst

   1. Click the 'Demultiplex reads' stop, then click :guilabel:`&demux reads` to demultiplex your sample reads.

+  2. In 'Random sequences to sample for QC', enter a value (1000 is recommended), then click demux reads to demultiplex your sample reads.

-  2. When demultiplexing is complete, you will generate a file (.qzv) click this link to view a visualization and statistics on the sequence and metadata for this project.
+  3. When demultiplexing is complete, you will generate a file (.qzv) click this link to view a visualization and statistics on the sequence and metadata for this project.